Colic - Medical Condition

 The following methods have been used for centuries to calm babies with colic:

 Many people find that rhythmic noise, white noise, and vibration help.
-For example, some mothers carry their baby in a chest pouch while vacuuming.
+For example, some mothers carry their baby in a chest pouch while vacuuming or put their baby in an infant swing which has a vibration setting.
 Cars provide vibration and a white-noise background, which explains why many colicky babies calm down during car rides.
 Washing machines, dishwashers, air conditioners, or the noise from a fan all provide a white-noise calming effect on some babies.

 If none of these simple solutions seem to help much, ask your doctor about devices that attach to the crib that both gently vibrate it and provide a white-noise background.
 These devices are expensive, but for frazzled parents with a very colicky baby, they can be worth the price.

-No medication has ever been proven to help colic (including those that claim to reduce “gas”).
-Some research suggests that probiotics (such as lactobacillus) may be helpful for babies with colic, but more research is needed.
+No medication has ever been proven to help colic (including those that claim to reduce "gas").
 Never give your baby medications without talking to your doctor or pharmacist first.
 Breast-feeding mothers can also check with their pharmacist to find out if any of the medications they are taking may be part of the problem.
+Remember, the crying is not yours or the baby’s fault!
+Never shake, grab, twist, or hit the baby.
+Take a break, get help, and stay calm.